simp/pupmod-simp-simp/REFERENCE.md

 ### simp::server::ldap

-Sets up either a primary LDAP server or a slave LDAP server.

 If you are setting up a slave LDAP server, remember that the three digit RID must be unique or each slave server that you attach to the same master.